The Star Dichromatic Number: The Star Dichromatic Number of Simple Planar Digraphs and Circular Vertex Arboricity

 The bound $\vec{\chi}^\ast(D) \leq 2$ for planar digraphs as a consequence of the 2-colour-conjecture is best-possible as there exist simple planar digraphs with star dichromatic number arbitrarily close to $2$.
 This is a consequence of the case $g=3$ of the following theorem.

 \begin{theorem} For every $g \ge 3$ and every $\varepsilon>0$, there exists a planar digraph $D$ of digirth $g$ with $\vec{\chi}^\ast(D) \in [\frac{g-1}{g-2}-\varepsilon,\frac{g-1}{g-2}]$. \end{theorem} \begin{proof} Knauer et al.\ \cite{withoutlargeacyclic} constructed a sequence $(D_f^g)_{f \ge 1}$ of planar digraphs of digirth $g$ with $|V(D_f^g)|=f(g-1)+1$ and so that for the maximum order $\vec{\alpha}(D_f^g)$ of an induced acyclic subdigraph of $D_f^g$, we have $\vec{\alpha}(D_f^g) \leq \frac{|V(D_f^g)|(g-2)+1}{g-1}$ for all $f \ge 1$.
 Applying Lemma \ref{maxsize} this yields Since the latter expression is convergent to $\frac{g-1}{g-2}$ for $f \rightarrow \infty$, it remains to show that all the $D_f^g, f \ge 1$ admit acyclic $(g-1,g-2)$-colourings.
 This is easily seen using the inductive construction described in \cite{withoutlargeacyclic}.
 For $f \ge 2$, $D_{f}^g$ arises from $D_{f-1}^g$ by adding an extra directed path $P=s_1,...,s_{g-1}$ with $g-1$ new vertices whose only connections to $V(D_f^g)$ consist of two vertices $x \neq y \in V(D_{f-1}^g)$ that both are adjacent to $x_1$ and $x_{g-1}$ via edges that are oriented in such a way that $x,P$ as well as $y,P$ induce directed cycles.
 Now we inductively find an acyclic $(g-1,g-2)$-colouring by colouring the vertices of $P$ with the $g-1$ pairwise distinct colours.
 Clearly, this cannot create any new directed cycle using at most $g-2$ colours. \end{proof} There is some evidence that the construction given in \cite{withoutlargeacyclic} is asymptotically best-possible.
 Thus, we are tempted to generalize the 2-colour-conjecture as follows: \begin{conjecture} For every planar digraph $D$ of digirth at least $g \ge 3$, we have $\vec{\chi}^\ast(D) \leq \frac{g-1}{g-2}$. \n In other words, $D$ admits a colouring with $g-1$ colours so that each directed cycle in $D$ contains each colour at least once. \end{conjecture} The above implies that this bound for a given $g$, if true, is best-possible.
 We furthermore note that these upper bounds for $g \ge 4$ do not apply for the circular dichromatic number $\vec{\chi}_c(D)$. (take e.g. $\vec{C}_g^s$ from example \ref{ex}).
-We are not aware of an example for which the bound in the above inequality is attained with equality.
-In particular we do not know a simple planar digraph with star dichromatic number $2$.
-Considering the $K_4$ and more generally odd and even wheels we find:
+We are not aware of an example for which the bound in the above inequality is attained with equality for $g \ge 4$.
+For the case $g=3$, we have the following (minimal) example of a simple planar digraph with star dichromatic number exactly $2$.